Configure E2E Test in L3 Switching Environment

 2. Obtain three MAC addresses (one address for each ply) for each Gaudi module:

-1. Replace the bus_id in the following command with the bus_id found in Step 1:
+1. Replace the bus_id in the following command with the bus_id retrieved in Step 1:

 cat /sys/bus/pci/drivers/habanalabs/{bus_id}/net/\*/address \| sort